isaacbernat/presentations/optimise/final.md

 ---

-## Specials thanks to:
+## Specials thanks to: github.com/isaacbernat
 ### Mattias Johansson: `github.com/folkol`
 ### David Garcia Villalba: `github.com/dagavi`
-### Me ^_^U: `github.com/isaacbernat/presentations`

 "Programmers waste enormous amounts of time thinking about, or worrying about, the speed of noncritical parts of their programs, and these attempts at efficiency actually have a strong negative impact when debugging and maintenance are considered.
 We should **forget about small efficiencies, say about 97% of the time**: premature optimization is the root of all evil.
 Yet we should **not pass** up our opportunities in **that critical 3%"** - *Knuth, 1974*

+"It is often a mistake to make **a priori judgements** about what parts of a program are really critical..." - *Knuth, 1974*

 "In established engineering disciplines **a 12 % improvement**, easily obtained, **is never considered marginal** and I believe the same viewpoint should prevail in software engineering" - *Knuth, 1974*

-"It is often a mistake to make a priori judgements about what parts of a program are really critical..." - *Knuth, 1974*
+["Structured Programming with go to Statements"](https://web.archive.org/web/20131023061601/http://cs.sjsu.edu/~mak/CS185C/KnuthStructuredProgrammingGoTo.pdf) (page 8 of the pdf)

 ???
-### For once I have not highlighted the most (in)famous part of the quote about "premature optimization is the root of all evil"
+### For once I have not highlighted the most (in)famous part of the quote about "premature optimization is the root of all evil".
+I think he meant that one should focus on bottlenecks when doing **incremental optimisations**.
+Note that he talks about "small efficiencies".
+I think optimisations which change time complexity, say from N^3 to N^2 won't be in the same league and should be considered (considered != automatically applied, for small Ns the difference won't probably matter, there are also setup times, etc. and keep in mind Amdahl!).
+### So... always measure!
+I hope writing down and checking speedups helped you see how much off one may be!
+### All quotes above taken from here.
+GOTO statements are not a hot topic anymore, but there are yet more still valid quotes in that paper surrounding the topic of code optimisation.
 ### 12% improvement on what?
 A specific routine?
 The whole system?
 Just so you see I am not a Knuth fanboy I added a quote on optimisation I disagree with.
 I think software engineering is special in that "waiting two years for a more powerful computer to become available" or more recently "scaling up on instances" might be seen as a legit improvement by many.
-Bigger and easier than 12% for sure.
-### So... always measure!
-I hope writing down and checking speedups helped you see how much off one may be!
+Bigger and easier than 12% for sure...
+He goes on that he wouldn't probably bother for such optimisations on one-time-jobs, but wouldn't deny them to prepare quality software.
+On that second part I do agree :D
+A good article on the topic: http://www.joshbarczak.com/blog/?p=580